“Find Your Way to Heal This World”

 “This summer—just this week—the streets of cities across this country have been filled with protesters—demonstrations unlike any I have seen since I was your age,” Bacow continued.
 “People are marching for justice.
 They are marching in the name of George Floyd, Breonna Taylor, Ahmaud Arbery, and now Jacob Blake.
 They are marching against racism, and they are shining a light on systems and symbols in this country and elsewhere that perpetuate inequality.

 “Always remember that anything worth doing tends to generate discussion and debate,” he added.
 “In difficult moments, I hope you’ll be generous and patient listeners, eager to understand those whose views you do not share—and I hope they pay you the same courtesy….No one has a monopoly on virtue.
 If we believe in truth, if we believe in Veritas, we must all be willing to be proven wrong.”
+(Bacow’s text appears here.)

 “You belong at Harvard just as you are right now, no adjustments necessary”